-7. Net Assets/Fund Equity
+8. Net Position/Fund Equity

-Net assets are reported on the government-wide financial statements and are required to be classified for accounting and reporting purposes into the following net asset categories:
+Net position is reported on the government-wide financial statements and is required to be classified for accounting and reporting purposes into the following categories:

-- ◆ Invested in Capital Assets, Net of Related Debt Capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction or improvement of those assets.
-Any significant unspent related debt proceeds at year-end related to capital assets are not included in this calculation. - Restricted Constraints imposed on net asset by external creditors, grantors, contributors, laws or regulations of other governments, or law through constitutional provision or enabling legislation. - ♦ Unrestricted Net assets that are not subject to externally imposed stipulations.
-Unrestricted net assets may be designated for specific purposes by action of the Board.
+- ♦ Net Investment in Capital Assets Capital assets, minus accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction or improvement of those assets.
+Any significant unspent related debt proceeds related to capital assets are not included in this calculation. - Restricted Constraints imposed on net position by external creditors, grantors, contributors, laws or regulations of other governments, or law through constitutional provision or enabling legislation. - ◆ Unrestricted is the net amount of assets and liabilities that are not included in the determination of net investment in capital assets or the restricted portion of net position.
+Assignments and Commitments of unrestricted net position should not be reported on the face of the Statement of Net Position.